ziggy1209/ziggy1209.github.io/_posts/2023-01-03-classifier.md

 ## Classifiers

 By 'classifier' we mean the functions used for classification purpose in a neural network, usually as the very last layer.
-If an activation function is used as the last layer of a neural network, it coulbe be called a classifier.
-There's no specific regulation about the choice of classifier - you can use a convolution block, or a simple linearizer, as far as it outputs the logits with desired shape.
+If an activation function is used as the last layer of a neural network, it could be called a classifier.
+There's no specific regulation on the choice of classifier - you can use a convolution block, or a simple linearizer, as far as it outputs the logits with desired shape.

 ### Softmax